michaelcourcy/kasten-splunk/readme.md

 # Goal

-Show how to push and use built in prometheus metrics to splunk
+Show how to push and use built-in Prometheus metrics to Splunk

 # Flows